matkonikolic/Traffic-cameras-public/README.md

 In our project we chose to implement display of live images from traffic cameras.

 ## Architecture
-Frontend part was done using Leaflet with some changes to HTML and CSS.
+Frontend part was done using Leaflet Javascript library.

 The web application backend consists of two parts:
 - Node.js server responsible for fetching data from the Tomcat server and displaying data on the map